GoodVibesLab/gvl_comments/README.md

 `GvlCommentsList` requires a `UserProfile` so the SDK can:

-- identify the user server-side
+- identify the user server‑side
 - attach author metadata to posted comments
-- apply moderation/reporting rules consistently
+- apply moderation and reporting rules

-At minimum you provide an `id`. `name` and `avatarUrl` are optional but strongly recommended.
+At minimum, provide a stable `id`.
+`name` and `avatarUrl` are optional but strongly recommended.

 ---

 ## 🔁 Updating the current user

-If your user changes (login/logout, account switch), call `identify()` again.
+If the active user changes (login/logout, account switch):

 ```dart
 final newUser = UserProfile(